Deathmax/deathmax.github.io/_posts/2018-02-10-how-not-to-do-form-validation-or-breaking-qpay-s-ticketing-system.markdown

 ### Bypassing waiting list/ticket count restrictions

-Simply POST the right details to `/booking`. (eg, dropping the `waitinglist` parameter, modifying the `tickettype` parameter, etc)
+Simply POST the right details to `/tickets` to get a ticket id, and then `/booking` with modified parameters. (eg, dropping the `waitinglist` parameter, modifying the `tickettype` parameter, etc)

 ![Example of arbitrary ticket holding time, bypassing closed sales, bypassing email requirements](/assets/imgs/qpay_bypass_waitinglist.png){:.img-responsive}

-## Event ID Enumeration
+### Event ID Enumeration

 Event ids are sequentially numbered.
 It is possible to enumerate through all ~3100 events as of the writing of this post and discover all of QPay's events, even though QPay seems to treat the event URLs as a form of access control.

+### Ticket ID Enumeration

+Ticket ids are sequentially numbered.
+Ticket QR codes are just ticket ids.

+15/02/2018 Update:

+## Disabling campus access to QPay

+Since most university networks are behind NATs, if QPay decides to ban your IP address, they may inadvertently ban the entire university/campus from accessing their site.

-Various bits of PoC can be found over at [https://github.com/cheahjs/qpay_bypass](https://github.com/cheahjs/qpay_bypass), [userscript](https://openuserjs.org/scripts/jscheah/QPay_Ticket_Count_Viewer) for ticket details and removing client form validation.
+Various bits of PoC can be found over at [https://github.com/cheahjs/qpay_bypass](https://github.com/cheahjs/qpay_bypass), and a [userscript](https://openuserjs.org/scripts/jscheah/QPay_Ticket_Count_Viewer) for ticket details and removing client form validation.